Browsers and devices

 Generally speaking, Boosted supports the latest versions of each major platform’s default browsers.
 Note that proxy browsers (such as Opera Mini, Opera Mobile’s Turbo mode, UC Browser Mini, Amazon Silk) are not supported.

 Similarly, the latest versions of most desktop browsers are supported.

 For Firefox, in addition to the latest normal stable release, we also support the latest Extended Support Release (ESR) version of Firefox.

-Unofficially, Boosted should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 9, though they are not officially supported.
+Unofficially, Boosted should look and behave well enough in Chromium and Chrome for Linux, and Firefox for Linux, though they are not officially supported.

 Modals and dropdowns on mobile

 overflow: hidden; on the

 <body> element is quite limited in iOS and Android.
 To that end, when you scroll past the top or bottom of a modal in either of those devices' browsers, the

 <body> content will begin to scroll.
 See Chrome bug #175502 (fixed in Chrome v40) and WebKit bug #153852.

 As of iOS 9.2, while a modal is open, if the initial touch of a scroll gesture is within the boundary of a textual